fdw/rofimoji/src/picker/docs/rofimoji.1.md

 \--action, -a

-: Possible values: type, copy, clipboard, unicode, copy-unicode, print, menu
+: Possible values: type, copy, clipboard, type-numerical, unicode, copy-unicode, print, menu

-      Choose what to do with the selected characters: Directly type them with the "Typer", copy them to the clipboard using the "Clipboarder", or insert them indirectly using the clipboard. "unicode" will type the unicode codepoints of the chosen characters, "copy-unicode" will copy it. "print" just outputs them on stdout.
+      Choose what to do with the selected characters: Directly type them with the "Typer", copy them to the clipboard using the "Clipboarder", or insert them indirectly using the clipboard.
+To use the compose key functionality, choose "type-numerical:. "unicode" will type the unicode codepoints of the chosen characters, "copy-unicode" will copy it. "print" just outputs them on stdout.
-      If you want to decide on the fly, use "menu".
+      If you want to decide spontanously, use "menu".

 \--files _FILE_ [_FILE_ ...], -f _FILE_ [_FILE_ ...]